 - Take this medicine at the same time every day.

 - Take all the medicine you were prescribed, even if you feel better.
-The infection can come back if you don't take all of it.
+The infection can come back if you do not take all of it.

 - Ask if you should avoid any foods, alcohol, or other medications while taking antibiotics for PID.